anyaevostinar/anyaevostinar.github.io/classes/208-f25/hw6.md

 * `zoo-quiet`: An offline version of the executable door program.
 You can work on this one without an internet connection.
 You just need to run `zoo` once while connected to have your progress recorded.

-* `descriptions.txt`: The file in which you should briefly explain the functionality of each door you open, and how you opened it.
+* `descriptions.txt`: The file in which you should briefly explain the functionality of each door you open.
 (See below for further discussion of this file.)

 * `passcodes.txt`: The file in which you record your door-opening inputs, one line per door puzzle.